near/nearcore/docs/trie.md

 ### Trie

 Base structure.
+It is stored in the RocksDB, which is persistent across node restarts.
+Trie communicates with database using `TrieStorage`.
+Trie data is stored in key-value format in `ColState` column, wherein nodes are stored altogether with `Vec<u8>` values.

+For trie node, hash of `TrieKey` maps to `RawTrieNodeWithSize` serialized by custom algorithm.

+For value, its hash maps to the value itself.
+So, value can be obtained from `TrieKey` as follows:
+- compute hash of `TrieKey`
+- get serialized `RawTrieNodeWithSize` from storage and deserialize it
+- extract underlying `RawTrieNode`.
+If it is a `Leaf` or a `Branch` where some key ends, it should contain hash of the value.
+- get value from storage by its hash.

-Almost never called directly from `Runtime`, modifications are made using `TrieUpdate`.
+Note that `Trie` is almost never called directly from `Runtime`, modifications are made using `TrieUpdate`.

 ### TrieUpdate

-Provides a way to access Storage and record changes to commit in the future.
+Provides a way to access storage and record changes to commit in the future.
 Update is prepared as follows:

 - changes are made using `set` and `remove` methods, which are added to `prospective` field,
 - call `commit` method which moves `prospective` changes to `committed`,